 Subtraction Game To Practice Math Skills

 This app helps students learn mental subtraction and how to represent subtraction problems with drawings, verbal explanation, and math equations.
-Students will build a conceptual understanding of the subtraction operation as “taking away” as they decompose numbers less than or equal to twenty.
-This subtraction game is aligned to the Common Core Standards and addresses operational standards for kindergarten and first grade.
+Students will build a conceptual understanding of the subtraction operation.
+This happens as “taking away” as they decompose numbers less than or equal to twenty.
+This subtraction game is aligned to the Common Core Standards.
+It addresses operational standards for kindergarten and first grade.

 Tiggly Chef Subtraction game includes three kitchen labs with 30 unique flavor bits and 24 different dishes.
 Each kitchen challenges students at a higher level of math difficulty to help them master a range of subtraction skills.
 There is no third party advertising or in-app purchases, and as an extra bonus there are more than 20 animated and 70 fun stickers of Tiggly Chef and his creations available for iMessage app.

-This app is compatible with Tiggly Math tech-enabled manipulatives.
+This app is also compatible with Tiggly Math manipulatives.
 If you haven’t seen them before, the Tiggly tech-enabled manipulatives are colorful tools that interact with your iPad screen.
-They can be used like real counting rods inspired by the classic Cuisenaire rods you may have spotted in Montessori classrooms.
+Students can use them like real counting rods.
+They were inspired by the classic Cuisenaire rods you may have spotted in Montessori classrooms.
 Although they aren’t necessary to use the app, using Tiggly tech-enabled manipulatives with this app gives students a whole new way to interact with the subtraction activities on their screen.

 Visit Tiggly’s website to check out Tiggly Chef Subtraction!